 Planning & Community Development

 The below timeframes begin the date the application is officially deemed complete and only includes the time which the County is actively reviewing the permit.
 This means if the County is waiting on additional information from an applicant, it could take longer than the times below.

 Type I: Type I permits are ministerial and the final determination is made by planning staff.
-Planners aim for 30-60 days but can take up to 120 days.Type II: Type II permits are administrative, they require the posting of a public notice sign and a 14-day public comment period.
+Planners aim for 30-60 days but can take up to 120 days.Type II: Type II permits are administrative, they require the posting of a public notice sign and a 14 to 30 day public comment period depending on permit type.
 The final determination is made by planning staff.
 Planners aim for 60-90 days but can take up to 120 days.Type III: Type III permits require a pre-application conference and a community meeting before submittal of the application.
-They require posting of a public notice sign and a 14-day public comment period.
+They require posting of a public notice sign and a 14 day public comment period.
 Planning staff issue a recommendation but the final determination is made by the Hearing Examiner after holding a public hearing.It can take 120 days to get the staff recommendation to the Hearing Examiner.
 Then about 6 weeks to schedule a date with the Hearing Examiner.
 The Hearing Examiner issues their decision within 10 days of the hearing.

 Type I: Type I permits are ministerial and the final determination is made by planning staff.
 Planners aim for 30-60 days but can take up to 120 days.

-Type II: Type II permits are administrative, they require the posting of a public notice sign and a 14-day public comment period.
+Type II: Type II permits are administrative, they require the posting of a public notice sign and a 14 to 30 day public comment period depending on permit type.
 The final determination is made by planning staff.
 Planners aim for 60-90 days but can take up to 120 days.